UInt2048/Spice/README.md

 ## Installation

-Obviously, just run `make` to create all generated files (the makefile requires macOS, use a VM or something if you need it).
+You can simply run `make clean all` to create all generated files (the makefile requires macOS, use a VM or something if you need it).

-If you have an issue with the makefile, forcibly modify the makefile of img4lib to enable `-DUSE_LIBCOMPRESSION`
+This will generate a warning that the scream test is enabled, but you can ignore that for now.
+Once you know the stage 1 file descriptor (keep reading for more on this), run `FD=5 make clean all`, replacing 5 with the value you find.

 The app is a *semi-untethered jailbreak*.
 The app will not install the untether payload.